pystander/pystander/README.md

 ## 💭 About Me
-- 🏫 Recent CS graduate
+- 👨‍💻 A passionate Data Engineer
 - 🔎 Self-motivated learner with an inquisitive mind
-- 🤖 Interested in Data and AI/ML stuff, especially in DL and NLP
+- 🤖 Interested in Data and AI/ML, especially on Big Data stuff
 - 🏆 Active participant of competitive programming contests
 - 🕹️ Probably an "old-school" gamer